Skip to content

 Terminal window

-wh thing head --json
+wh thing list --json

 Real-time WebSocket updates — auto-refreshes as data changes: